In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

-Who are the Best Gym Leaders in Pokemon?
+Who Are the Best Gym Leaders in Pokémon?

-The overall goal of most Pokemon journeys is to become the Pokemon champion by defeating the Elite Four; to do so, players must first conquer eight different gyms.
+The overall goal of most Pokemon journeys is to become the Pokémon champion by defeating the Elite Four; to do so, players must first conquer eight different gyms.
 Gym leaders are stronger-than-normal trainers who specialize in a specific type, and they often bestow move-teaching TMs once beaten.

-Note we're ranking the leaders by your approximate strength when you fight them, not by the levels of their Pokemon.
+Note we're ranking the leaders by your approximate strength when you fight them, not by the levels of their Pokémon.
 Additionally, a leader's team, moves, and levels change in remakes, meaning their power fluctuates in each title.
-With that in mind, these are the ten hardest gym battles in the Pokemon video games!
+With that in mind, these are the ten hardest gym battles in the Pokémon video games!

 Badge: Rain Badge